keepthrifty/keepthrifty.github.io/_posts/2017-08-29-best-family-vacation-on-budget-road-trip.md

 ### Car Activities

-Spending 7-8 hours crammed in a metal box with four other people can sound more like the plot for a horror movie than an exciting family vacation.
-Handled properly, however, these hours can be some of the most fun on your trip.
+{% include tweet-link.html tweet-text="Eight hours in a metal box with other people may seem more like a horror movie plot than a fun trip" %}.
+Handled properly, however, these hours can be an awesome time to bond as a family and create fun memories together.

 Here are some ideas for keeping entertained while in the car: